tjhickey724/CoreSEtopics/lessons/cs103aspr23/lesson36.md

 and we ask everyone to download the latest version of the [postman app](https://www.postman.com/downloads/) which will allow us to see how a browser sees our apps!

+We'll have everyone create a changecounter page, step-by-step.

 ## APIs